Ahmedsamy96/Gemini-RAG/README.md

    * Navigate to your Streamlit app settings.
    * Add `WEAVIATE_API_KEY` (if using Weaviate) and `GOOGLE_API_KEY` to the secrets section.
+4. Deploy the App on cloud service as a web App, I used **Streamlit Cloud Service**.

 **Usage**